ismorales1/cse15l-lab-reports/LabReportFive.md

 <img width="1038" alt="Screen Shot 2023-03-13 at 7 46 42 PM" src="https://user-images.githubusercontent.com/122497830/224879981-bef2029e-2626-4c63-905f-300e3e251a39.png">

 ----------------------------------------------------
-However, to gain more insight about the inifite loop, we can utilize the command line Java debugger.
-First, I need to compile and run the Java debugger:
+However, to gain more insight about the infinite loop, we can utilize the command line Java debugger.
+First, I need to compile and run the Java debugger with respect to the LinkedList testing file:

 <img width="728" alt="Screen Shot 2023-03-13 at 9 13 29 PM" src="https://user-images.githubusercontent.com/122497830/224891448-1bd7de30-3ed5-44be-9614-54571c565a38.png">